 The former New Mexico governor discusses negotiating with despots to win the release of individuals wrongly detained.

 On its 50th anniversary, Peter Benchley's widow discusses what her husband said Jaws is really about.
-And It's not a shark.
+And it's not a shark.

 The legendary power broker discusses his work as a civil rights leader.